Yasser-R/v1-payment-api/source/includes/_masspay.md

 | Error String | Description |
 |--------------|-------------|
 | The selected funding source doesn't have enough funds to cover this job's payout. | Insufficient funds to cover total job payout.
 Select alternative funding source. |
+| A job with UserJobId of '{}' already exists. | A MassPay job has already been created with the supplied `userJobId`.
+Supply a new unique value.

 ## List Jobs